How did Hong Kong’s massive housing estate fire turn so deadly? Here’s what we know

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Jerome Taylor, Ivana Kottasová, Karina Tsui, Jessie Yeung and Eve Brennan contributed to this reporting.
+CNN’s Chris Lau, Jadyn Beverley Sham and Lex Harvey reported from Hong Kong, Catherine Nicholls reported from London.
+CNN’s Jerome Taylor, Ivana Kottasová, Karina Tsui, Jessie Yeung, Eve Brennan, Billy Stockwell and Kevin Wang contributed to this reporting.